 Here are some details on these latest tax scams.

-The Social Security hustle: Back in April, the Federal Trade Commission (FTC) issued an alert about scammers, pretending to be from the Social Security Administration, who cold call folks and pretend to be from the Social Security number (SSN).
+The Social Security hustle: Back in April, the Federal Trade Commission (FTC) issued an alert about scammers, pretending to be from the Social Security Administration (SSA), who cold call folks and pretend to be from that federal benefits agency.

 These fake SSA agents tell the potential scam victims that their Social Security numbers have been suspended because of suspicious activity or being involved in a crime.

-The Social Security Administration (SSA) also reported its own twist on this scam.
+The Social Security Administration also reported its own twist on this scam.